Regulatory actions for November 12, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bio-Techne, Egeneis, Icad, Magstim, Nevro, Organox, Philips, Quantalx.
+Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: Dizal Pharmaceuticals, Huidagene Therapeutics, Nanjing Leads Biolabs.

 Briefs